MarcusWentz/TruckStopTokenICO/README.md

 Website: https://marcuswentz.github.io/TruckStopTokenICO/

 Deployed Contract: !
-STRONG MAN PERSONAL FINANCE AND J NAUGY NEED TO SEND METAMASK PUBLIC ADDRESSES FIRST TO GET THEIR TST !
+WILL NOT DEPLOY AS REQUESTED BY STRONG MAN PERSONAL FINANCE !

 Uniswap Trading: !
 WAITING TO DELPLOY CONTRACT FIRST !